Who we are

 Our Vision

 We envision a world where people can stand up for their rights, their land, and their communities without fear of violence, harassment, or death.
-A world where the rule of law protects the brave, not the powerful.
+A world where the rule of law is upheld for everyone, not used as a weapon against those who defend it.

 Our Mission

-PBI UK protects human rights defenders (HRDs) at risk.
+PBI UK protects at-risk human rights defenders (HRDs).
 We provide a "Global Shield of Solidarity" through:

 Our Strategy